-And if you can’t, maybe it is time to start to consider a career change into a job you have always wanted to do secretly, deep down.
+If you can’t, maybe it is time to start to consider a career change into a job you have always wanted to do secretly, deep down.

-5. You Feel Stagnant in Your Job Role and You Are Bored
+5. You Feel Stagnant in Your Job Role

-Your job isn’t going anywhere and you feel like you are wasting your time on this earth, feeling utterly unfulfilled.
-We love being safe and secure but we also love progression, we get bored of the same ol’ same old, we want new challenges and things to do.
+Your job isn’t going anywhere, and you feel like you are wasting your time on this earth, feeling utterly unfulfilled.
+We love being safe and secure, but we also love progression.
+We get bored of the same old same old, and we want new challenges and things to do.

 6. You Are Underpaid

-Let’s ask the hard question, are you really being underpaid?
+Let’s ask the hard question: are you really being underpaid?
 Or do you just feel unappreciated or overworked?
-Maybe it is because you have taken on additional responsibilities and you feel like you aren’t being rewarded accordingly.
+Maybe it is because you have taken on additional responsibilities, and you feel like you aren’t being rewarded accordingly.

-If you feel underpaid, it is because you don’t love your work and it’s is not worth the amount of stress for your salary.
+People who are unhappy because they feel underpaid are stressed about money, they are working hard, and it is going unnoticed and unappreciated.
+If you feel underpaid, it is because you don’t love your work, and it is not worth the stress for your salary.
 Have you heard that famous quote:

-Working for something you don’t care about is called Stress.
-Working for something you do care about is called Passion.
+Working for something you don’t care about is called stress.
+Working for something you do care about is called passion.

 7. You Are Overwhelmingly Overworked